 101 miles from Ocean Marina

 Anchor anywhere in the bay in 4-5 metres on a sandy bottom.
 On the southern headland is the Grand Orchid Resort & Spa.
-From the anchorage, head toward the resort to pass a starboard channel mark then head toward the river mouth passing a port lateral mark (1.6 metres at LAT).
-Stay mid channel in more than 1.8 metres and follow the river north to find the entrance to the Siam Royal View Marina.
+To get into Siam Royal View Marina from the anchorage, head southeast toward the resort, then through the port and starboard channel marks into the small river mouth.

 3 miles from Ao Khlong Son

 A sheltered anchorage in the northeast and tenable in the southwest seasons, anchor in 5-7 metres on sand.
 The northern end of the beach is an easier dinghy landing as the south end is extremely rocky and dries up to 100 metres at low tide.
 There is a string of good value beachfront restaurants here and dinghy access is easier as the depth is one metre almost all the way in.

 This is the main tourist strip of Koh Chang with restaurants, resorts, supermarkets, banks and beer bars lining the road running just behind the beach.

 This is the flattest and quietest west coast anchorage in the northeast season.
 Anchor in the northern corner opposite the creek entrance in 5-7 metres.
 There is a well-stocked supermarket on the road behind the Coconut Resort.
 The river just south of the anchorage is navigable by dinghy at mid-tide and well worth exploring.
 There are restaurants and resorts on the inside creek and on the beachfront.Read more